kumarabhirup/personal-website/packages/web/writings/async-await-crash-course.md

 Just like in the below snippet.
 It just works!

+Await tells JavaScript, "Wait until this is finished, then move to the next line".

 Wondering what's the `async` part in the below snippet?

 ![Code Snippet](https://i.ibb.co/zs8X16s/3.png)